analyticalworkflows/TeachingMaterials/classes/Typesetting_Markdown/README.md

 _Nothing_

 ### Class structure
-- Create/format your GitHub READMEs (or data-folder meta-data files) using at least 4 of the elements summarized in [Markdown in 3 minutes](https://github.com/scholmd/scholmd/wiki/Learn-markdown-in-3-minutes) (_40 min._)
+- Create/format your repository's README using at least 4 of the elements summarized in [Markdown in 3 minutes](https://github.com/scholmd/scholmd/wiki/Learn-markdown-in-3-minutes) (_40 min._)
+  - If your main repository README is already done, use the time to create folder-specific READMEs, such as meta-data READMES for the data in your data directory or a workflow-explaining README in your code directory.
-- Create a barebones report using knitR in RStudio using [R Markdown Quick tour](https://rmarkdown.rstudio.com/authoring_quick_tour.html) or an RStudio R Markdown template* (_40 min._ but see note in next bullet)
+- Create a barebones R Notebook in RStudio (_40 min._)
-- If you are already an experienced RMarkdown user, an alternative exercise is to construct a Jupyter notebook to display equations on Github.
-A shortcoming of Github markdown is that it cannot display equations using a LaTeX-like language.
-An example notebook is [here](../Typesetting_Markdown/displaying_equations_on_github/)
+  - Think about what you might want to include in order to use it as a template to use for generating reports for your collaborators.
 - Back to your choice of [Implementation & Team troubleshooting](../Implementation/README.md) (_remaining time_)